Thoughts, Stories, and Bits of Wisdom

 Now sated, he made a tour of the upper deck while enjoying the fresh evening breeze.
 He walked the track several times and then decided it was time to make an early trip to bed.

 His cabin was already prepared for his arrival.
 Fresh flowers adorned the table, the bed was turned down, the ubiquitous chocolates were on his pillow, and the cabin was already the perfect temperature for sleeping.
-He lay his head down on the pillow, smiled a wide smile after enjoying a nearly perfect day with the exception of leaving his family but they understood.
+After enjoying a nearly perfect day, that is with the exception of leaving his family who understood, he lay his head down on the pillow and smiled a wide smile.
 So he slept.

 Breast Surgeon, Advocate, Teacher, Organic Vegetable Gardener